smogon/pokemon-showdown/ARCHITECTURE.md

 - [server/chat.ts](./server/chat.ts) sets up `Chat`, which handles chat commands and messages coming in from users (all client-to-server commands are routed through there)

-`Rooms` also includes support for battle rooms, which is where the game simulation itself is done.
+`Rooms` also includes support for battle rooms, which is where the server connects to the game simulator itself.
 Game simulation code is in [sim/](./sim/).

 Client
 ------